sumnerevans/wireless-debugging/README.md

 ## Development Environment Setup

 ### Web Server
-1. Ensure python 3 is installed
+1. Ensure python 3 and Cloud SDK with Bundled Python is installed

 2. Run the following commands to install the necessary SASS plugins: